 9. WELCOMES /STRESSES the recognition of forests as a provider of livelihoods and important ecosystem services.
 HIGHLIGHTS the need to further develop, in close cooperation between the Commission and Member States, concrete socio-economic [activities] /goals in the Strategy, as part of a common implementation work programme.
 ENCOURAGES the full involvement of forest owners and forest managers in delivering on the Strategy’s objectives, including in supporting the development of rural areas to address rural depopulation and revitalization.

-10. EMPHASISES the need to make use of available financial mechanisms and incentives, including for valuation of forest ecosystem services.
-INVITES the Commission , together with Member States, to explore options for new innovative market based solutions, such as payments for ecosystem services, [with clear steering effects, such as for climate change mitigation and adaptation and for biodiversity, including those solutions advancing close-to-nature forestry and carbon farming, while limiting to a reasonable extent the administrative burden for forest owners and managers, as well as for public administrations.
+10. EMPHASISES the need to make use of available financial mechanisms and incentives, including for valuation and remuneration of forest ecosystem services.
+INVITES the Commission , together with Member States, to explore options for new innovative market based solutions, such as payments for ecosystem services, among others, those related to[with clear steering effects, such as for climate change mitigation and adaptation and for biodiversity, including solutions for advancing close-to-nature forestry and carbon farming, while limiting to a reasonable extent the administrative burden for forest owners and managers, as well as for public administrations.

 12. DRAWS ATTENTION to the fact that a one-size fits all approach to forests in the EU may prove counterproductive.
-EMPHASISES the need to recognise, respect and maintain the diversity and specificities of forests and their forest ecosystems, of forest coverage, management and silvicultural practices, ownership, cultural and historical developments among Member States and regions, including the Outermost Regions.
+EMPHASISES the need to recognise, respect and maintain the diversity and specificities of forests and their forest ecosystems, of forest coverage, management and silvicultural practices, ownership, legal and organisational structures, cultural and historical developments, etc. among Member States and regions, including the Outermost Regions.

 13. STRESSES the importance of Member States’ competence in forestry and forest policy and in this regard REITERATES the Council Conclusions of 10 November 2020 on Perspectives for the EU forest-related policies and EU forest strategy post 2020.
 REITERATES that although the EU has a variety of forest-related policies, the Treaty on the Functioning of the EU makes no reference to a common EU forest policy, the responsibility for forests lies with the Member States and all forest-related decisions and policies in the EU must respect the principle of proportionality and subsidiarity and Member States’ competence in this field.

 13a.
-REGRETS that the new EU Forest Strategy was prepared without substantial cooperation with the Member States and EXPRESSES willingness and readiness to cooperate with the Commission and RECOGNIZES that there is shared interest in working together on implementing the New EU-forest Strategy 2030on forest-related matters in an integrated manner.
+REGRETS that the new EU Forest Strategy was prepared without substantial cooperation with the Member States and forest stakeholders, EXPRESSES willingness and readiness to cooperate with the Commission and RECOGNIZES that there is shared interest in working together on implementing the New EU-forest Strategy 2030on forest-related matters in an integrated manner.
 In this regards, STRESSES the importance of cooperation, coordination and joint activities between Member States, the European Commission as well as other important partners in the pan- European region on forest policy related matter.

 14. NOTES the initiative for a legislative proposal for a Forest Observation, Reporting and Data Collection framework, including mandatory Member States Strategic Plans for Forests, CALLS on the Commission for assessment of proportionality and subsidiarity, while ensuring cost-effectiveness and avoiding duplication and additional administrative burden, and for further clarifications on how the initiative will affect and interact with current national legislations and tools.
 Furthermore, QUESTIONS the added value of the foreseen Strategic Plans for Forests.